rinon/ctf/Cryptography.md

 * [Ganzua](http://ganzua.sourceforge.net/en/) - Ganzúa is a cryptanalysis tool for monoalphabetic and polyalphabetic ciphers that can work with almost any set of characters.
 Cross-platform (Java).

 * [CryptoCrack](https://sites.google.com/site/cryptocrackprogram/) - Classical cipher solving program.
 Windows-only.

+* [ciphr](https://github.com/frohoff/ciphr) - a CLI tool for performing and composing encoding, decoding, encryption, decryption, hashing, and other various cryptographic operations on streams of data from the command line.